-This year we reached out to WellSpan to assist our growing Conference and to assist us (Kat) in pulling off this very complicated event.
+A few years ago we reached out to WellSpan to assist our growing Conference and to assist us in pulling off this very complicated event.
 We are very proud to announce a new member of our "Wild Med" family:

 Rosie (Russ) Campisi, WellSpan's Corporate Executive Chef!!
 When we tried to describe our event and it's vision to Russ, let's just say- his imagination started to go WILD!